wendahere/JAWS/Sean.md

 I tried to make another design but to no avail until I saw an idea for the circuit, Vincent, a classmate from another group(his team blog [here](https://github.com/hamtamSP/JAV2)), the circuit looked like this:
 ![WhatsApp Image 2020-02-20 at 15 03 25](https://user-images.githubusercontent.com/43029229/74909412-3637b400-53f3-11ea-904d-52b3d271b2d3.jpeg)
+The circuit could output 8V and also charge by just a flick of a switch and it works!
+I decided to impement the circuit into our design and started working on the other items
 # Week 16
 Now that my rechargable power supply worked, I worked on supplying the current need to the other components while also doing the cicuit on stripboards.
 I discussed with my mechanical engineer, Allen, to see how would I solder the components together.
 He suggested that we should have a board for just the batteries and the voltage changes and a different board for the connection of the esp32 to the other non-power related compoments like our ultrasonic sensor and our OLED display.
 Thus, I decided to start planning on how to solder it.
 Here is how the schematic looks like: